Frequently Asked Water Filters Questions

-No, if you are on a municipal system, your water is already pH neutral, so using filter material space to neutralize pH is a was of
+No, if you are on a municipal system, your water is already pH neutral, so using filter material space to neutralize pH is a waste of

 filter space.
 You want filter media that actually does what you need done.

-primary role is not filtration.
-Those who chose to use ionizers often put our filters in line before the ionizer so that contaminants
+their primary role is not filtration.
+Those who chose to use ionizers often put our filters in line before the ionizer so that

 What is the micron size of your filters?

-One or two sediment filters is built into each kitchen cartridge.
+Sediment filters are built into each kitchen cartridge.
 The standard micron size is 5 microns.
 This is the least important

 method of filtration in these filters.